zlatko-michailov/calc.js/doc/README.md

 ### 6.1.
 App

-This component represents a static calc model - values and formulas.
+An app represents a static calc model - values and formulas.

-This component also contains and manipulates a list of user-provided libraries.
+It also contains and manipulates a list of user-provided JavaScript libraries.
-In order to upload an app to a store, any such user-provided library must be referenced using an absolute URI or it must be built-in.

-This component doesn't contain any transient state related to a current execution.
+An app doesn't contain any transient state related to a current execution.
 That is stored in the app session.

 #### Serialization Format
-This component can be serialized and deserialized without any loss.
+An app can be serialized and deserialized without any loss.
+That's how an app can get uploaded to a store and fetched from a store.

 > __TODO:__ Define the exact format here.

 ### 6.2.
 App Session

-This component wraps around an app and adds transient state related to the app's execution.
+An app session wraps around an app and adds transient state related to the app's execution.
 Decoupling this state from the app allows apps to be executed concurrently by the same hosting service.